 If you are not contacted, or if you decide at some later point to hire your first employee, you can get the process started by yourself.
-You can register with your state (see below) and contact the IRS to start paying unemployment insurance.
+Register with your state (see below) and contact the IRS to start paying unemployment insurance.

 How Do I Find Out About State Unemployment Taxes?

 Each state has a separate program for providing unemployment compensation benefits to workers and for funding those benefits.
 States usually set up funds into which the taxes are paid.
 Here is a list of state employment agencies from the Department of Labor has information on state unemployment tax regulations.